Jdhaworth/quest3-webxr-ros2/README.md

 - Check that the WebXR session is active
 - Verify controllers are being tracked
 - Monitor the server logs for errors

-## Development

-### Adding New Features

-1. Modify `quest3_webxr_ros2/webxr_server.py` for ROS2 backend changes
-2. Update `webxr_app/quest3_webxr.js` for frontend changes
-3. Rebuild the package: `colcon build --packages-select quest3_webxr_ros2`

-### Custom Button Mapping

-Edit the `buttonMapping` object in `quest3_webxr.js` to customize button assignments.

-### Adding New Topics

-1. Add publisher in `setup_ros2_publishers()` method
-2. Add publishing logic in the appropriate data processing method
-3. Update this README with the new topic information

-## Security Notes

-- **SSL Certificates**: The package includes development SSL certificates
-  - Certificates are included for immediate use but are ignored by git
-  - Generate new certificates per device using `./generate_ssl_cert.sh` for production
-  - For production use, replace with proper certificates from a Certificate Authority
-  - Never commit certificates to version control (they're in .gitignore)
-- **Network Security**: Ensure your network is secure when using WSS connections
-- **Development vs Production**: Self-signed certificates are fine for development but not for production

-## License

-MIT License - see package.xml for details.

 ## Contributing